Frequently Asked Questions

 If you have started your evaluation and cannot finish it, the survey will save itself.
 However, please note that the survey will not submit itself.
 You must log back in and finish and submit the survey.

-If you are receiving an email asking you to complete the survey and you already did, it is more than likely that you did not select the Submit button to confirm the survey has been submitted.
+If you are receiving an email asking you to complete the survey and you already did, you may need to confirm that you’ve hit the ‘Submit’ button in the evaluation form.
+These reminders will stop when the system has recorded your submission.

 Results from course evaluations are used throughout the university for many essential purposes.
 Faculty use evaluation results to edit teaching style, course materials and course structure.
 Departments and Deans use results in decisions regarding rank, tenure and promotion of faculty as well as program design and class offerings.
 Students use evaluation results during pre-registration and add/drop in selecting courses and instructors for the future or current semester.